Reinout Scholte

-Reinout Scholte (born 10 August 1967) is a former Dutch international cricketer.
-He played as a right-handed batsman and a right-arm medium-fast bowler, but usually occupied the position of wicket-keeper.
+Reinout Scholte (born 10 August 1967) is a Dutch former international cricketer.
+He played as a right-handed batsman and a right-arm medium-fast bowler, but usually occupied the position of wicket-keeper instead of bowling.
 He played for HBS and VOC in Dutch domestic cricket.

 Scholte served as the vice-captain, and intermittently took on the role of captain, of the 2002 ICC Champions Trophy squad.
 His wicket-keeping was the main asset to Holland as they qualified for the 2001 ICC Trophy.

 Scholte has two children; his son also plays cricket for HBS.